Skip to content

 Power BI

 Create a new field parameter based on a calendar table that has the needed dates as a time series.
-For example on your calendar table, you will need a calendar[First Day of Quarter] column which repeats the first day of the quarter for every quarter in your date table.
-Then UPDATE your new field parameter table with the DAX script below.
-Once complete, rename the fourth column to be: Seasonality[Seasonal Value].
+For example, on your calendar table you will need a Calendar[First Day of Quarter] column that repeats the first day of the quarter for every quarter in your date table.
+Then update your new field parameter table with the DAX below.
+Once complete, rename the fourth column to Seasonality[Seasonal Value].

 Seasonality = {